thomasdtran/IDATT2105_Fullstack_Project/README.md

 # IDATT2105_Fullstack_Project
+Project in the course IDATT2105, where the assignment were to create a room reservation webappliaction.

 ## idatt2105-project-BE
-Project in the course IDATT2105 backend developed with Spring Boot
+Project in the course IDATT2105 backend developed with Spring Boot.

 ### Project setup